 5 Foods to Avoid with PCOS

-If you are dealing with PCOS, you have probably tried different health trends and detox methods for your body.
-Food is a medicine for restoring hormone imbalance.
+Always remember that food is a medicine for restoring hormone imbalance.
 However, you have to keep in mind that every healthy food may not be fit for your body if you have hormone imbalance.
 Women with hormone disturbances often have high levels of insulin production in their body, making it difficult to stay in shape.

 If you think cutting down on carbs and sugary foods is enough to help you manage your weight, you might be wrong.
 Certain foods that might be healthy for others can make your PCOS worse.
 Let's dive into what not to eat with PCOS.